ifalogo ifaonline

 Kaiser’s rehab program for pilots launches them on a safe and effective exercise program, measures the outcome of that effort, documents tolerance to heart medications acceptable to the FAA, and prepares them for a passing score on the treadmill stress test.

-Other commercial outfits, such as Virtual Flight Surgeons, www.aviationmedicine.com, handle the red tape for you.
-They review and assemble medical records, offer advice on reporting requirements, provide checklists and FAA forms, and communicate with the FAA and advocate on your behalf.
+Other commercial outfits, such as Aviation Medicine Advisory Service (www.aviationmedicine.com/services/individual-assistance), handle the red tape for you.
+For example, they review and assemble medical records, offer advice on reporting requirements, provide checklists and FAA forms, and communicate with the FAA and advocate on your behalf.

 This assumes that you have the will, desire, and determination, and financial resources, to re-earn your flying privileges.
 But most pilots would agree it’s well worth the price.